Why is AML Transaction Monitoring Important?

 How Can Financial Institutions Overcome AML Transaction Monitoring Challenges?

-Although these global trends in AML transaction monitoring sound discouraging, there is an antidote that can keep financial institutions on the right side of anti-money laundering regulations and better protected from fraud losses.
+Although these global trends in AML transaction monitoring sound discouraging, there is an antidote that can keep financial institutions on the right side of AML regulations and better protected from fraud losses.

 The Hallmarks of an Effective Transaction Monitoring System